discordjs/guide/guide/popular-topics/reactions.md

 <branch version="11.x">

 discord.js v11 cannot emit events if the respective structures it needs to emit are incomplete and does not auto-fetch the missing information.
 This behavior changed in version 12 of the library.
-It introduces partial structures that enable us to emit incomplete structures and complete them with a single fetch call.
+It introduces partial structures that enable you to emit incomplete structures and complete them with a single fetch call.
 This feature is not available on version 11.x if you want to listen for reactions on old messages, please use version 12 of the library.

 </branch>